DuncanDHall/SoftSysVinny/reports/final.md

 *Ilya Besancon and Duncan Hall*

+# NB: this is not complete yet, we're still working on bugs

 ## Description

 This is Vinny, a command-line text editor in C that clones some of vim's basic features.
 Vinny currently has limited functionality, but the core structure of a text editor was the primary goal for the project.
 Vinny allows switching of modes, navigation of a cursor, an insertion and deletion of characters, and a command mode for saving and quitting, all with a basic view displaying lines, line numbers, mode, and cursor.